A portfolio of not just what it looks like, but why it looks the way it does:

 because good design is about results.

-Through a combination of good design and easy-to-use templates, their art council’s brand identity would also make limited resources more efficient and more cost-effective too.
-Of course, there can be no greater validation than a surge in new membership, jam-packed public events, and increased revenue for an organization with plans always to do more.
+Through a combination of good design and easy-to-use templates, the art council’s brand identity would make limited resources more efficient and their communications more cost-effective.
+Of course, there can be no greater validation of the ROI of good design than a surge in new membership, jam-packed public events, and increased revenue for an organization with plans always to do more.